Burnout Therapy for Professionals | Ontario

-Many of my clients are nurses, physicians, educators, leaders, and other caring professionals.
-They are not falling apart.
-They’ve been carrying people, decisions, and ethical pressure for too long without recovery.
+Many of my clients are executives, nurses, physicians, educators, leaders, and other caring professionals.
+They are not falling apart but they have been carrying people, decisions, and ethical pressure for too long without recovery.

 We restore steadiness, confidence in your own judgment, and the ability to act from your values instead of constant pressure.